Tojikan/znz-roll20/docs/p2_attributes-skills-prof.md

 ## Proficiencies ##

 Proficiencies are actions that your character can have expertise in, such as swimming, throwing, or shooting a gun.
 In general, any person can attempt or do these actions.
-Therefore, all proficiencies begin at 1 and players can further increase their expertise.
+Therefore, all proficiencies begin at and have a minimum of 1 and players can further increase their expertise with these to be better at them.

 | Proficiency | Description |
 | ----------- | ----------- |